Lac-Metei

 Lac-Metei is an unorganized territory in the Abitibi-Témiscamingue region of Quebec, Canada.
 It is one of five unorganized territories in the La Vallée-de-l'Or Regional County Municipality.
+Most of it is inside La Vérendrye Wildlife Reserve.

 It was formed on July 6, 1996, when most of the former unorganized territory of Lac-Bricault (which was 1038.06 km2 in area) was added to the City of Senneterre.
-It retained only a small wedge-shaped piece of land that was renamed to Lac-Metei.
+It retained only a small wedge-shaped piece of land that was renamed to Lac-Metei, after Lake Metei found within is boundaries.
+The name Metei comes from the Innu language, meaning "heart".